Love Faces (film)

 Love Faces is a Ugandan drama thriller film written and directed by Usama Mukwaya.
-It is Mukwaya's feature film directorial debut, and stars Laura Kahunde, Moses Kiboneka Jr., Patriq Nkakalukanyi and Salome Elizabeth in leading roles.
+It is Mukwaya's feature film directorial debut, and stars Laura Kahunde, Moses Kiboneka Jr., Patriq Nkakalukanyi and Sally Salome Elizabeth Bwamimpeke in leading roles.
 The film had a special screening on 31 August 2017 at the Uganda Film Festival 2017.
 It had its official release on 4 January 2018.

 Plot

 Sherry decides to break up with her longtime love Joshua after a disagreement.
 Joshua's best friend Salim, who wants them to make peace, intervenes.
 Maria, Sherry's workmate shows up to help her move out.
 When Maria and Salim are away, a burglar breaks into the house with Joshua and Sherry inside.
 Joshua realizes after the incident that he still loves her and wants to take all that has happened back.
 However, Sherry has already made up her mind to leave.